vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 The above two types of tombs are particularly appropriate to burial of the body.
 This is less obviously the case in the two remaining types (de Marco’s types 2 and 4), which consist each of one specimen only (A-2 and B-10).
 In one of these instances (B-10), the subject of the Sudāya legend requires the depiction of a corpse, but the monument seems incongruous (below, p.
 436 and Plate 94).
 The other specimen (A-2), illustrating the śmaśāna, does not show a corpse at all.
 We shall treat these two in more detail below, when we deal with what still remains to be discussed: funerary monuments connected with the remains of cremation, i.e. ashes.
 It will appear that, if conceived in this way, a link of these two types with other archaeological evidence can be made.

-Since we are particularly concerned with monuments in the Hindu sphere, we will not dwell upon the Buddhist st¯upas at great length.
-72 But, since the Buddhist cult of the st¯upa developed out of more general South-Asian practices
+Since we are particularly concerned with monuments in the Hindu sphere, we will not dwell upon the Buddhist stūpas at great length.
+72 But, since the Buddhist cult of the stūpa developed out of more general South-Asian practices

 71 See Foekema 2003, 11.
 Zwalf (op. cit.
 I, 202) describes the tomb on the relief (Plate 88) kept in the British Museum (No. 225 = de Marco’s B-2) as: ‘The hut is a cubic structure with a high arched roof covered with a leaf pattern and surmounted horizontally along its ridge by a hemi-cylindrical element supporting a large bird; it seems double-roofed like the structures underlying the false gable panel but with the upper part unusually small.’

-72 Jaina st¯upas are left out of account altogether.
-Jaina texts refer to st¯upas and ‘st¯upa worship has been depicted in a number of sculptures. . .
-Actual Jaina st¯upas were very few, but the most important of them was that of Mathurā at Ka˙nkālī T.īlā’ (Joshi 1989a, 333).
-For this st¯upa and its interpretation see also Folkert 1989.
+72 Jaina stūpas are left out of account altogether.
+Jaina texts refer to stūpas and ‘stūpa worship has been depicted in a number of sculptures. . .
+Actual Jaina stūpas were very few, but the most important of them was that of Mathurā at Ka˙nkālī T.īlā’ (Joshi 1989a, 333).
+For this stūpa and its interpretation see also Folkert 1989.
 Phyllis Granoff, asked about this subject, kindly wrote to me the following (email 22-5-05):

 In the Jain stories there is no relic worship.
 The gods take the relics to heaven and worship them there [cf. Granoff 1992, 189; Tris.as.t.iśalākāpurus.acaritra I, 364].
-In the medieval period st¯upas are regularly built for monks and images of the monks are made.
+In the medieval period stūpas are regularly built for monks and images of the monks are made.
 They are both worshipped.
 The story about the first Jain images is that they are funerary images, but the accounts are pretty late [e.g. Tris.as.t.iśalākāpurus.acaritra I, 365–370].
 It is a very interesting topic.
 There are also the memorials constructed where Jain monks fasted to death.

-of mortuary ritual and disposal of the dead, and the Brahmanical or Hindu tradition evolved from the same breeding ground, it may be informative to begin with an example from the Buddhist fold, the interesting case of the Sui Vihar st¯upa in Bahawalpur (Pakistan).
+of mortuary ritual and disposal of the dead, and the Brahmanical or Hindu tradition evolved from the same breeding ground, it may be informative to begin with an example from the Buddhist fold, the interesting case of the Sui Vihar stūpa in Bahawalpur (Pakistan).

 Sui Vihar

-In the remains of this st¯upa a copperplate inscription has been found, dated in the 11th year of the reign of Kanis.ka, i.e. ad 138.
+In the remains of this stūpa a copperplate inscription has been found, dated in the 11th year of the reign of Kanis.ka, i.e. ad 138.
 The inscription attests the word yas.t.i in a funerary context and this time there is an actual connection with mortuary deposits.